Call for Volunteers

 Engaging support instructors in English language education aims at reducing learning gaps and at the same time strengthening practice of the spoken language in order to improve and expand school children's vocabulary.
 The instructional support team goals are to maximize individual student success and motivation in learning English.

 Support instructors make it possible for the future generation to meet with individuals in professional positions that require good English skills.
 Moreover, the young school children are exposed to the life stories of these support instructors, demonstrating the importance of mastering the English language.

 Well now is your chance to make a change and do something meaningful!

 Teach Together trains and accompanies volunteer professionals in an orderly fashion, integrating them with the school educational staff.
 All volunteers receive professional and pedagogical guidance throughout the volunteering period.

-Teach Together has been operating successfully since 2013 with math and science studies.
-500 volunteer support instructors in about 150 schools across the country have been involved in the program, in close coordination with the Ministry of Education, local municipalities and various educational networks.
-Meaningful and inspiring partnerships and collaborations take place among support instructors and teachers of grades 9th -11th.
-For the coming school year we are expanding the program's scope to include English studies for grades 6th-9th.
+Teach Together has been operating successfully since 2013 with math and science studies and since 2016 with English studies.
+600 volunteer support instructors in about 200 schools across the country have been involved in the program, in close coordination with the Ministry of Education, local municipalities and various educational networks.
+Meaningful and inspiring partnerships and collaborations take place among support instructors and teachers of grades 5th -9th in English studies and 9th-11th in math and science studies.

 So, what is it that we ask from the support instructor in our Teach Together program?